Sodel-the-Vociferous/baremetal-lisp/README.md

 ## My "Bare-Metal" Lisp Interpreter ##

-While I was working on it, I generously called this projects a Lisp operating system.
+While I was working on it, I generously called this project a Lisp operating system.
 The goal was to make it semi-usable, but other concerns stole my attention away.
 As it is, it's a very incomplete and deeply flawed toy lisp interpreter that runs on bare hardware.
 While